Board of Directors

 Don has been a professional Artist for three decades.
 He is presently the operations manager of Sydenham Street United Church, now called The Spire, which is actively transitioning into a hub for culture and community building.
 For three years Don has been on the Municipal Accessibility Advisory Committee.
 During that time, he has been an accessibility representative on many City policy and built-form projects.
 He’s lived in Victoria, Prince George and Terrace in British Columbia before moving to Ontario to live in Oakville, Toronto and Kingston.
 He lives in a long-time family home that his wife Michelle has known since childhood; and together they raise their children William and Adele, while enjoying the beautiful district walks to work, school and downtown.
 Don plans to participate and learn more about the municipal process through involvement with the SDA and its work on behalf of area residents.

 I attained my Master's degree in Architecture from the University of Waterloo and landed in Kingston following love.
 My husband and I moved to Sydenham District about 4 years ago, drawn by the area's walkability, and the magnificent texture and character of its streetscapes.
-We spend as much time as we can enjoying the Waterfront Trail and City Park with our 2-year-old.
+We spend as much time as we can enjoying the Waterfront Trail and City Park with our two young kids.

 I am passionate about the physical fabric of the city: its workings as an urban system, the architecture of buildings themselves, and the health of green spaces.
 I also bring with me a background in co-operative, not-for-profit leadership and with that an interest in building vibrant, diverse and engaged community.